Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: More algorithm classes for MaxQP

 \begin{definition} For $\frac{1}{2} \leq s \leq c \leq 1$, we call the pair $(c,s)$ an \emph{SDP gap} if there exists a graph $G$ with Sdp($G) \geq c$ and Opt$(G) \leq s$.
 We define the \emph{SDP gap curve} by \end{definition}

-O'Donnell and Wu prove that if $G$ is a graph such that Sdp($G) \geq c$, if one runs RPR$^2$ iteratively with all $\tilde{\epsilon}$-discretized rounding functions, then with high probability, at least one will result in a cut with value $\text{Gap}_{SDP}(c) - \tilde{\epsilon}$.
-We now formally state the definition of an $\tilde{\epsilon}$-discretized rounding function as well as O'Donnell and Wu's algorithm guarantees.
+O'Donnell and Wu~\cite{o2008optimal} prove that if $G$ is a graph such that Sdp($G) \geq c$, if one runs Algorithm~\ref{alg:GW} iteratively with all $\tilde{\epsilon}$-discretized rounding functions (defined below), then with high probability, at least one will result in a cut with value $\text{Gap}_{SDP}(c) - \tilde{\epsilon}$.